About arc42

 diagram

 This diagram focuses on observability.
-Prometheus collects technical metrics exposed by the backend services. and stores them internally.
+Prometheus collects technical metrics exposed by the backend services and stores them internally.
 Grafana queries Prometheus to display dashboards.
-This setup supports troubleshooting and performance monitoring during development.

 8. Cross-cutting Concepts